 FAQs: General Program & Enrollment

 Yes.
-We are a public charter school operated under a contract with Merrill Area Public Schools.
+We are a public charter school.
+We are an instrumentality of the Merrill Area Public Schools.

 You can find more information about the specific grade levels on the FAQ pages for Elementary, Middle School, and High School.

-Yes, BVA is a public, charter school.
-Each of our teachers are licensed Wisconsin teachers in the subject area(s) and grade level(s) they teach.
+Yes, as with any other public school in the state of Wisconsin, each of our teachers are licensed in the subject area(s) and grade level(s) they teach.

-BVA is a public, state-wide charter school, so there is no tuition fee to attend.
-Curricular resources and technology are also provided for each student.
+No, there are no tuition costs.
+In addition, curricular resources and technology are provided for each student.

 Instruction is delivered in a variety of ways and is dependent upon both the grade-level and individual needs of a student.
 Teachers meet with families each summer to develop an instructional plan or pathway for each individual student.
-This plan is developed from a combination of online resources, live teacher-led instruction, paper and pencil curricular options, project-based learning, teacher-led projects, and dual credit opportunities (secondary).
+This plan is developed from a combination of online resources, synchronous (live) teacher-led instruction, asynchronous teacher-led instruction, and dual credit opportunities (secondary).

 Our program focus connects student learning to state and national standards through student demonstration.
 We have found that instead of a one-size fits all curriculum, it is best to meet a student where they are at academically and provide the curricular resources to support student growth.
 Please review our program overviews on our Elementary, Middle School, and High School pages for further understanding of program design.

-As a public school, we are not permitted to purchase religious materials.
-However, families are welcome to supplement student learning using religious materials, which they have purchased on their own.
+No. As a public school, we are not permitted to purchase religious materials.
+However, families can supplement student learning using religious materials, or any other materials, which they have purchased on their own.

-Student participation is individualized to students according to subject area and the course delivery format selected.
-Depending on the chosen curriculum students may or may not have set times for meeting.
-At the K4-2 level, there are no required weekly class options.
-At the 3rd grade level and up, students may have choices between set meeting time classes and/or asynchronous learning opportunities.
+Student participation is individualized to students according to subject area and the learning pathway selected.
+Depending on the chosen pathway students may or may not have set times for meeting.
+Students may have choices between set meeting time classes and/or asynchronous learning opportunities.

-Seminar classes are live and synchronous.
+Seminar classes are live classes (synchronous) delivered over Zoom.
 Students enrolled in these classes are required to attend at the scheduled times.
 At the MS/HS level, seminar classes occur Monday through Thursday.
 Fridays are dedicated to Homework Help time for students to work with teachers, in addition to optional Student Community Building virtual events and independent academic enrichment.

 Yes, BVA provides support for students with disabilities as required by law.